Rusty Collins: Brainwashed

-Shortly after, Rusty and Skids were brainwashed by Stryfe into being two of his soldiers.
+Shortly after, Rusty and Skids are brainwashed by Stryfe to serve him.
 During this, Rusty is part of an MLF strike team sent to a museum to steal an ancient artifact.
-Cable, the man who took over the New Mutants soon after Rusty left, is there.
-Cable slays MLF member Sumo.
-He attempts to kill the rest of the group but only gets two of them in the arm, Rusty included.
+Cable, who took over the New Mutants soon after Rusty left, attacks the group.
+He kills MLF member Sumo and attempts to kill the rest of the group, but only injures two of them in the arm, Rusty included.
+The Mutant Liberation Front are turned over to authorities.

-Due to the brainwashing, Rusty had no qualms about attacking former teammate Cannonball during the "X-Cutioner's Song" storyline.
-At the end of this story, the Mutant Liberation Front are turned over to the authorities.

-Shortly after, Rusty and Skids were kidnapped by the Friends of Humanity.
-While being transported, X-Force (the team created by the former members of the New Mutants), rescued them.
-Arriving back to their base, X-Force was soon confronted by Exodus.
-He was inviting original New Mutants Cannonball and Sunspot to Avalon, a "safe haven" for selected mutants.
-Cannonball refused to go unless all former New Mutants present (Boom Boom, Rictor, Rusty and Skids) were invited also.
-While Exodus complained that Rusty and Skids were "damaged" due to their brainwashing, he finally acquiesced.
+Shortly after, Rusty and Skids are kidnapped by the Friends of Humanity.
+While being transported, the two are rescued by X-Force.
+Arriving back to their base, X-Force are confronted by Exodus, who has invited original New Mutants Cannonball and Sunspot to Avalon, a "safe haven" for selected mutants.
+Cannonball refuses to go unless all former New Mutants present (Boom Boom, Rictor, Rusty and Skids) are also invited.
+While Exodus complains that Rusty and Skids were "damaged" due to their brainwashing, he finally acquiesces.

-Upon arriving at Avalon, the mutants were taken to "the Savior" (in reality Magneto), who used his powers to undo the brainwashing done to Rusty and Skids.
-When X-Force arrived to save their friends, Rusty and Skids decided they would stay with Magneto, feeling that they owed him.
-With this being done, they joined the Acolytes.
+Upon arriving at Avalon, the mutants are taken to "the Savior" (in reality Magneto), who used his powers to undo the brainwashing done to Rusty and Skids.
+When X-Force arrives to save their friends, Rusty and Skids decide to stay with Magneto and join his Acolytes, feeling that they owe him.

-When a mutant body belonging to Holocaust, a "survivor" from the Age of Apocalypse, was discovered floating in space near Avalon, it was brought on board.
-While on guard duty watching over the thought-to-be frozen body, Rusty's life force was drained by Holocaust, killing him.
+When the body of Holocaust, a "survivor" from the Age of Apocalypse, is discovered floating in space near Avalon, he is brought on board.
+Rusty is assigned to watch over Holocaust's body, only to be killed when he reawakens.

 Return

 Rusty is resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
 Under the control of Selene and Eli Bard, he takes part in the assault on the mutant nation of Utopia.

-Rusty was resurrected via the resurrection protocols on Krakoa.

-Rusty joined X-Factor but was killed in their first outing.
+Rusty is resurrected via the resurrection protocols on Krakoa.
+He rejoins X-Factor, but is killed in their first outing.